Chinese Christianity

 Papal intervention

 Another stumbling block for the Jesuit mission was one of doctrine.
 Matteo Ricci believed that the way to convert the Chinese was to adapt the Christian message to reflect Chinese heritage.
-One stumbling block was how to translate God into Chinese.
+One problem was how to translate God into Chinese.
 The Jesuits favored 上帝 shàng dì as that term referred to an existing supreme deity in China.
 Others thought this was too accommodating and wanted a new term such as 天主 tiān zhǔ.
 Another difficulty was there was no widespread belief in creation, human society was viewed as ongoing without worries of how it began or might end.
 There was also no concept of a supreme being controlling all things.
 But more difficult was accommodating the ancient rite of ‘ancestor worship’ as a mere folk custom without religious overtones.
 After a century of debate the Pope outlawed the Chinese rites ➚ in 1707, undermining the efforts of hundreds of missionaries in China.
 The Emperor responded by banning the religion, expelling the missions and the only churches allowed to remain were at Guangzhou and Macau.
 For ordinary Chinese, these missions were greeted, in the main, by incomprehension and hostility and did not persist.
 Part of the problem was that traders had infiltrated the missionary ranks, in 1703 Emperor Kangxi commented that among the missionaries were: ‘mere meddlers ... out for profit, greedy traders who should not be allowed to live here...
 I fear that some time in the future China will get into difficulties with these Western countries’.

 Western missions to China of many different denominations began in earnest in the nineteenth century, prior to 1800 all the main missions had been Catholic.
 The protestant missions rejected the Jesuit views of the Chinese people and Confucianism, regarding them much more disparagingly.
 Missionaries in the early 19th century began to receive rigorous training before their voyage to China.
 After missionaries were given free rein after the second Opium War (1860) more liberties were taken.
 Newly appointed bishops demanded and were given the same privileges as provincial viceroys.
 Any Christian convert was deemed to be subject to foreign laws not Chinese laws and so missions attracted people evading justice.
 The churches themselves were a cause of unrest as many were built in the western tradition - tall and imposing stone structures which violated the local traditions of feng shui.
 As they were seen as part of western colonial plans they were widely distrusted for example many missions were keen to take in the sick and orphan babies for inexplicable (to the Chinese) reasons.
 The Eucharist posed problems too as women were in close contact with male priests - violating the rules of strict separation.
 The benevolent actions of schooling, medical care and even printing put the local skilled locals out of work.
 Missionaries were targeted and killed during the Boxer rebellion (thousands of Chinese converts; about 200 Protestants and many Catholic missionaries).